As part of the Chicago Department of Aviation's (CDA) commitment to

 The CDA is training employees about multiple disabilities to improve

-awareness, understanding and accomodations within the airports.
+awareness, understanding and accommodations within the airports.
 To

-signify this Enahnced Awareness, employees will wear purple airplane
+signify this Enhanced Awareness, employees will wear purple airplane

 pins.
 Please feel free to approach all airport employees with any